Carlos Correa Player Props: Twins vs. Phillies

 Carlos Correa At The Plate

-- Correa has driven in a run in 33 games this year (31.7%), including 13 games with more than one RBI (12.5%).
-He has also driven home three or more of his team's runs in five contests.
+- Correa has driven home a run in 33 games this season (31.4%), including more than one RBI in 12.4% of his games and producing three or more of his team's runs on five occasions..

-- He has scored in 36 games this year, with multiple runs six times.
+- In 36 of 105 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.